-Resources committed to a digital engagement strategy should match the term of the strategy, whether that involves a project a few months in duration or whether the strategy is part of the longer-term communications plan.
+The resources you commit to your digital engagement strategy should match the term of the strategy, whether that involves a project a few months in duration or whether the strategy is part of the longer-term communications plan.

-Consider staff time required to carry out plans.
+Consider the staff time required to carry out your plans.
 If you are not sure whether to commit to a course of action, err on the side of caution.
 Remember that if you set an expectation that you will be engaging your public through certain digital tools, whether through a website, email account, Facebook Page, regular newsletter, or the like, you will damage your credibility if you allow those tools to become irrelevant.
 It's crucial that once you commit to a strategy, you maintain your online presence, so plan appropriately and be clear and realistic about the staff resources needed.

-In addition, implementing a digital engagement strategy may require specialized software (paid programs, etc.) or hardware (laptops, cameras, etc).
-Review all the tools available to you (see page 3-18) and budget accordingly.
+In addition, implementing a digital engagement strategy may require specialized software (paid programs, etc) or hardware (laptops, cameras, etc).
+Review all the tools available to you starting on page 3-18 and budget accordingly.